verana-labs/verifiable-trust-vpr-spec/spec.md

 - `vs_operator_authz_fee_spend_limit` (DenomAmount[]) (*optional*): maximum total amount of transaction fees that can be spent by `vs_operator` (paid by `corporation` via fee grant) in the context of this permission.
 - `vs_operator_authz_period` (duration) (*optional*): reset period for `vs_operator_authz_spend_limit` and `vs_operator_authz_fee_spend_limit` in the context of this permission.

-Permitted message types to be set in `vs_operator_authz_msg_types` depends on `type`.
+Permitted message types to be set in `vs_operator_authz_msg_types` depends on `role`.
 Since [Create Root Participant](#mod-pp-msg-7-create-root-participant) always creates an ECOSYSTEM permission, only the following is allowed:

 |Participant role|Permitted Messages|
 |-|-|